header-banner-edible_flowers.jpg

 Do not eat flowers in bouquets purchased from florists or garden centres—they might contain pesticides!4,5 Pesticides are generally used to keep the flowers from being damaged by weeds, insect plaques or microbial diseases carried by animals.7

 Finally, don’t be fooled by Instagram or Pinterest food images with flowers8.
 Aesthetically pleasing?
 Yes.
-But edible flower?
+But edible flowers?
 Not really.

-Below you will find lists with common edible and inedible flowers.1,5,6,8
+Below, you will find lists of common edible and inedible flowers.1,5,6,8

 Give me a tryDo NOT eat me